Community Standards and Residential Regulations

 Residents should remember that noise from outside gatherings travels freely and can be especially disturbing to people nearby.
 Hosts are expected to be cognizant of noise being generated from their event, and act appropriately in accordance with community standards and expectations.
 Upon receiving a noise complaint, Public Safety will respond to the gathering and inform the hosts of the problem.
 If residents and/or guests fail to respond appropriately to a complaint about excessive noise from a registered gathering and a second visit is made by Public Safety, the event will be shut down and the hosts will be referred to the Student Judicial Board.

-of any of the above community standards may result in more serious
+Repeated offenses of any of the above community standards may result in more serious consequences,

 including an administratively initiated move to another residential unit.